bazel-contrib/SIG-rules-authors/go-tutorial.md

 in the project.

-So the commands build, run, and test are pretty easy to get your head around, but the third part of the command was a bit confusing for me when I first learned bazel.
+So the commands build, run, and test are pretty easy to get your head around, but the third part of the command was a bit confusing for me when I first learned Bazel.
 The "//..." or "//:something"
 is called a target.

 You can refer to the documentation [here](https://bazel.build/run/build#bazel-build).
 The text "//..."